anywhichway/dot-async-data/README.md

 ## Installing

 ```
-npm install dotasync
+npm install dot-async-data
 ```

 ## Using

-`dotAsync` is isomorphic, the `index.js` file can be loaded in a browser or required by NodeJS code.
+`dot-async-data` is isomorphic, the `index.js` file can be loaded in a browser or required by NodeJS code.

 See the files `test/index.html` and `test/index.js` for basic examples while we enhance the documentation.